bradleyjay/weworked/README.md

 - have docker, be logged in on commandline
 - build via: `docker build -t brahvi .`
 - use runscript to run image: `bin/run.sh`
+- in browser, go to http://localhost:5000/ -> "Hello World!"
+- Profit

 ```python
 example other code